 Capitol Buildings is one of the best field trip ideas for many reasons.
 Each state has a capitol building available for visitation for a field trip.
 First, you can talk about the history of the building itself.
 You can also talk about the history of the state, county, or city, whichever capital building you visited.
 Some capitol buildings offer scavenger hunts on their websites to be completed by students when visiting on field trips.
-This is a great way to keep them engaged and time to find specific details while looking around.
+This is a great way to keep them engaged and have time to find specific details while looking around.

 If you don’t have time or money to travel outside of your community, there are several places to visit to see how the local government works and local career opportunities.
 One of the places you can visit to learn about careers and the local government is the post office.
 Visiting the post office will give your students the ability to view how mail comes into and out of the office.
 They will learn about postage and the importance of addressing envelopes correctly.

 Visiting the fire station and taking a tour is one of the best trip ideas for homeschoolers because it is free and encourages kids to use proper fire safety.
-It can also influence kids to choose firefighting for a career.
+It can also influence kids to choose firefighting as a career.
 Visiting the fire station will encourage kids to help others while having fun.
 Visiting local places will help show how our world works.

 The Great Outdoors

 Spending time in the Great Outdoors for a field trip can be quite an educational experience.
 Taking a hike on a trail can bring your family together.
 Teaching science on a nature walk may help kids better understand topics.
 Tie in grammar by making a list of nouns they come across or verbs they do.
 They can look for certain types of plants, animals, or rocks.
 Going to the local park is another way to enjoy the great outdoors.
 Kids can learn the history of the city park or learn mathematical concepts like perimeter and area.
 Taking a homeschool school field trip to visit a local state park may encourage a love of nature and get kids interested in learning earth science.